mfpenrod/cnn_illusion_perception/README.md

-## "Perceptual Representations of Optical Illusions in Deep Vision Networks"
+## Perceptual Representations of Optical Illusions in Deep Vision Networks

 Final project for Neuro240 Biological and Artificial Intelligence